elixir-europe/sco-community/docs/pages/tools/index.md

 [*scGPT*](https://github.com/bowang-lab/scGPT)  distills critical biological insights concerning genes and cells. scGPT can be optimized to achieve superior performance across tasks such as cell type annotation, multi-batch integration, multi-omic integration, perturbation response prediction and gene network inference [*Cui et al. Nature Methods (2024)*](https://www.nature.com/articles/s41592-024-02201-0).

 ### Reproducibility softwares
 [*CREDO*](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-024-05695-9), a Customizable, REproducible, DOcker file generator for bioinformatics applications, has been developed as a tool to moderate reproducibility issues by building and distributing docker containers with embedded bioinformatics tools.
 CREDO simplifies the process of generating Docker images, facilitating reproducibility and efficient research in bioinformatics.
 The crucial step in generating a Docker image is creating the Dockerfile, which requires incorporating heterogeneous packages and environments such as Bioconductor and Conda.
 CREDO stores all required package information and dependencies in a Github-compatible format to enhance Docker image reproducibility, allowing easy image creation from scratch.
 The [*user-friendly GUI*](https://github.com/alessandriLuca/CREDOgui) and [*CREDO's ability to generate modular Docker images*](https://github.com/alessandriLuca/CREDOengine) make it an ideal tool for life scientists to efficiently create Docker images.

+### Cell type annotation tools

+[*popularVote*](https://tabula-sapiens-portal.ds.czbiohub.org/annotateuserdata), i.e. popV, applies a series of annotation algorithms, each providing a different recipe for transferring labels from Tabula Sapiens to the user-provided data. popV then conducts consensus analysis over these algorithms to estimate the most reproducible annotation of every cell, and to highlight cells that are difficult to label.

+[*scATOMIC*](https://www.nature.com/articles/s41467-023-37353-8), single cell annotation of tumour microenvironments in pan-cancer settings, is a comprehensive, pan cancer, TME cell type classifier.
+It is based on a structured scheme that uses hierarchically organized models and elimination processes, reducing the transcriptomic complexity of the TME multi-cellular system to improve cell classification, [*abelson-lab/scATOMIC github*](https://github.com/abelson-lab/scATOMIC).

 ## Benchmark experiments